15 Best Places to Visit in January

 Stick around until the very end of the month to experience India's second largest fair: Nagaur Fair.
 Hosted in Nagaur, a city between Jodhpur and Bikaner, the event draws some 200,000 animal owners and their oxen, camels, cows, and other livestock for a massive trade show.
 By night, the festival transforms into a dance and music showcase.

 If you're a movie buff, Park City is one of the best places to visit in January.
-The last 10 days of the month is when the mountain town (along with nearby Salt Lake City) hosts the annual Sundance Film Festival.
+The end of the month is when the mountain town (along with nearby Salt Lake City) hosts the annual 10-day Sundance Film Festival.
 Founded by actor Robert Redford, the famous film festival showcases the work of hundreds of indie filmmakers at the Egyptian Theater and other lively venues.
 Keep your eyes peeled for celebrities.

 Park City also has some great snow come January and is one of the best places to ski in Utah.
 Reserve some time in your schedule to spend a day or two skiing at Deer Valley Resort or Park City Resort during your vacation.